vuejs/petite-vue/README.md

 </div>
 ```

+- Use `v-scope` to mark regions on the page that should be controlled by `petite-vue`.
-The `defer` attribute makes the script execute after HTML content is parsed, and `init` tells `petite-vue` to automatically query and initialize all elements that have `v-scope` on the page.
+- The `defer` attribute makes the script execute after HTML content is parsed.
+- The `init` attribute tells `petite-vue` to automatically query and initialize all elements that have `v-scope` on the page.

 ### Manual Init